edwardsintegratedomics/PipelineScripts/README.md

 ### 4. Run 04_Data_Cleaning.R
  - Inputs: Clean_Stations.csv file, both negative and positive LOBSTAHS peaklists (.csv)
  - Outputs: .csv file in long format, a collation of all the data gathered.

+## Custom database:

+By default, step 2 uses the database that comes with the LOBSTAHS package.
+However, this database is customizable - compounds can be added or removed.
+There's a detailed process for this in the LOBSTAHS documentation, but Will wrote a wrapper for most of the functions and ported it out as a Shiny Application hosted on his personal Shiny website.
+Check it out [here](TBD HELP)